OWASP/owasp-mastg/Document/0x08b-Reference-Apps.md

 A vulnerable Android app made for security enthusiasts and developers to learn the Android insecurities by testing a vulnerable application.
 It has been updated in 2018 and contains a lot of vulnerabilities - <https://github.com/dineshshetty/Android-InsecureBankv2>

-### MSTG Android app
+### MSTG Android app (Java)

-Java - A vulnerable Android app with vulnerabilities similar to the test cases described in this document - <https://github.com/OWASP/MSTG-Hacking-Playground/tree/master/Android/MSTG-Android-Java-App>
+A vulnerable Android app with vulnerabilities similar to the test cases described in this document - <https://github.com/OWASP/MSTG-Hacking-Playground/tree/master/Android/MSTG-Android-Java-App>

-### MSTG Android app
+### MSTG Android app (Kotlin)

-Kotlin - A vulnerable Android app with vulnerabilities similar to the test cases described in this document - <https://github.com/OWASP/MSTG-Hacking-Playground/tree/master/Android/MSTG-Android-Kotlin-App>
+A vulnerable Android app with vulnerabilities similar to the test cases described in this document - <https://github.com/OWASP/MSTG-Hacking-Playground/tree/master/Android/MSTG-Android-Kotlin-App>

 ## iOS